 For the first time in the Bay Area, ACR will develop and host a Prescribed Fire Training Exchange (TREX) for diverse regional agencies and land managers.
 TREX is a nationwide, interagency, cooperative prescribed fire training and implementation program created in 2008 by the Fire Learning Network.
+Details about the spring 2018 regional TREX event will be announced in coming months.

 A renewed approach to fire that can improve human safety, wildlife habitat, vegetative health and balance, and overall ecosystem services